 As you prepare your heart for a Good Friday service or Passover Seder, reflect on these words from the Apostle Paul,

-1 Corinthians 5:7-8 ESV “Cleanse out the old leaven that you may be a new lump, as you really are unleavened.
-For Christ, our Passover lamb, has been sacrificed.
-8 Let us therefore celebrate the festival, not with the old leaven, the leaven of malice and evil, but with the unleavened bread of sincerity and truth.”
+1 Corinthians 5:7-8 CJB “Get rid of the old hametz, so that you can be a new batch of dough, because in reality you are unleavened.
+For our Pesach (Passover) lamb, the Messiah, has been sacrificed.
+8 So let us celebrate the Seder not with leftover hametz, the hametz of wickedness and evil, but with the matzah of purity and truth.”

 Hametz is leaven, and leaven is a picture of sin.
 Get rid of corruption, malice, and wickedness, and celebrate your Messiah with the matzah of sincerity and truth.
 Jesus said those who worship Me must worship in spirit and truth.
 We must have the spirit with the truth.
 All truth with no Holy Spirit leads to legalism, and all spirit without Truth (Jesus and the Scripture) will lead to a perverted grace that produces lawlessness in the end.

 Jesus has died, risen, and will soon come again!
 Therefore, let us celebrate the feast in the joy of our sins being forgiven and the blessed hope of the coming Kingdom.